 In March 2015 the Government commissioned a review of the way appointments are made to public bodies and published a response to the review’s recommendations in April 2016.
 Following consultation with my office, the Cabinet Office published the Government’s Governance Code in December 2016.
 This came into effect in January 2017 and replaces the previous OCPA Code of Practice.

-This website provides further information on the role of Commissioner including annual reports, statistics and information on how to make a complaint about a public appointment.
+This website provides further information on the role of Commissioner including annual reports, management information and advice on how to make a complaint about a public appointment.